doriordan/skuber/README.md

 - `skuber-akka-bsl`: implements the Skuber API using Akka HTTP and Akka Streams.
 The versions of the Akka dependencies used by this client have a BSL license (because only BSL-licensed Akka versions support Scala 3)

-Migrating from Skuber 2 or between the two new clients is generally technically straightforward, requiring some minimal changes to your build (adding the new Skuber core dependency and one of Skuber Pekko or Akka dependencies) and a few changes to `ìmport` statements in your code.
+Migrating from Skuber 2 is normally straightforward as explained in the [migration guide](docs/MIGRATION2to3.md), and moving between the two clients in Skuber 3 is even simpler.

 ### Using the Pekko-based client